 A person who has been forced to leave their country in order to escape war, persecution, or natural disaster.
 The United Nations High Commissioner for Refugees (UNHCR) has the mandate to provide international protection to refugees.
-UNHCR determines if an individual qualifies as a refugee and, if so, works toward the best possible durable solution for each refugee: safe return to the home country, local integration, or third-country resettlement.
+UNHCR determines if an individual qualifies as a refugee, if so, it works toward the best possible durable solution for each refugee: safe return to their home country, local integration, or third-country resettlement.

 - Why are they in United States?
-Every year, the president and Congress meet to set refugee quotas for citizens of specific countries that face some kind of adversaries or unrest.
+Every year, the president and Congress meet to set refugee quotas for citizens of specific countries that face some kind of adversary or unrest.

 - Are refugees migrants?
 What is the difference between a migrant and a refugee?

-because they have been persecuted and are granted the rights to rebuild their
+countries because they have been persecuted and are granted the right to

 - Can they become American citizens?
 Yes, they can become American citizens.
 They have to go through the legal channel of becoming citizens.
 See our Path to Citizenship page.